Minton Morrill background image

 Doctors should always have an index of suspicion of meningitis, especially if parents report ongoing and prolonged possible meningitis symptoms because of the severity of injuries if it is not diagnosed and treated quickly.
 Our team of leading lawyers have considerable experience in investigating and successfully pursuing NHS Compensation claims where there has been a delay diagnosing Meningitis.

-Each case is different but Meningitis claims usually result in medical negligence compensation in excess of £1 million pounds, typically, somewhere in the region of £2 – £15 million pounds.
+Each case is different but meningitis compensation claims can result in settlements in excess of £1 million pounds, typically, somewhere in the region of £2 – £15 million pounds.
 The level of compensation is, however, increasing and claims in the region of £30 million are now pursued.

-When assessing the meningitis compensation claim, we usually look at the following needs of the child/family to determine the level of compensation:
+When assessing meningitis claims, we usually look at the following needs of the child/family to determine the level of compensation:

 • Professional Care (Past and Future)